mmasinas/ODNN_MMU/README.md

 Example file at _input/screens_mapping_sheet.csv_

 **--control** (-c): This sheet contains positive and negative control strains.
 Positive controls are the mutant phenotype classes known prior, negative controls are the normal (WT, unperturbed) strains.
+This is optional.
+If specified, the script will evaluate training performance by calculating the TPR-FPR-Precision values.
 Example file at _input/screen1_controls.csv_

 **--control** (-c): If you would like to assess the performance of penetrance calculation (total % mutant cells in a strain), please put a column named "Bin" and label each control with your manual assessment accordingly: